Decisions and orders

 Our decision is final and must be followed by all parties.
 The only exceptions to this are when one of the following applies:

-- when not all parties came to the hearing, and the decision is set aside on appeal by a party to the Supreme Court on a point of law.
+- the decision is set aside on appeal by a party to the Supreme Court on a point of law.

 - the order contains a mistake and is corrected under section 119 of the Victorian Civil and Administrative Act 1998